tinode/tindroid/README.md

 Work in progress.
 What works:

-* Send and receive messages
+* Send and receive messages in p2p or group chats.
+* Register new accounts.
+* Start new group chats.
+* Edit group chats.
-* In-app presence notifications
+* In-app presence notifications.
-* Push notifications
-* Unread message counters
+* Unread message counters.
-* Offline mode is semi-functional
+* Push notifications.
-* Indicators for messages received/read (little check marks in messages)
+* Indicators for messages received/read (little check marks in messages).
-* Muting/unmuting conversations
+* Muting/unmuting conversations and other permission management.
-* Registering new accounts
-* Load the list of contacts and store it offline
+* Load the list of contacts and store it offline.
-* Access contacts from the Android stock Contacts app
+* Access contacts from the Android stock Contacts app.
-* Invite contacts to the app by SMS or email
+* Invite contacts to the app by SMS or email.
+* Offline mode is semi-functional.

 Does not work yet:

-* Editing of an existing account
+* Editing of persomal details
 * Contact discovery is done but not debugged yet
 * Deleting topics and messages
 * No client support for typing notifications.
 * No encryption

-Dependencies on the SDK side:
+Dependencies on the SDK side (otherwise plain Java):

 * [jackson](https://github.com/FasterXML/jackson) for json serialization
 * [nv-websocket-client](https://github.com/TakahikoKawasaki/nv-websocket-client) for